DeepIT/XcodeColors/README.markdown

     You can validate the plugin was copied to "~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/XcodeColors.xcplugin"
 - Now completely Quit Xcode
 - Re-Launch Xcode, and re-open the XcodeColors project
-- Now run the TestXcodeColors target
+- Now run the TestXcodeColors target.
     This will test your installation, and you should see colors in your Xcode console.

 ### XcodeColors installation instructions for Xcode 3: